intmus/inttheory22-23/_23-intro-to-post-tonal/b1-ex-mod12transnormform.md

 ## Notating transposition

 Hopefully, you came to the same result using both methods of transposition.
 The pc set becomes (4,5,7,t), and then when you add 5 to each integer it becomes (9,t,12,15).
 All numbers greater than 11 must be reduced by mod12, so the set becomes (9,t,0,3).
-When these numbers are converted back into pitch letter names, you get (A,B-flat,C,E-flat) which is exactly a P4 above the original pc set.
+When these numbers are converted back into pitch letter names *using fixed-zero*, you get (A,B-flat,C,E-flat) which is exactly a P4 above the original pc set.

 This works, of course, because *the numbers in integer notation actually represent the number of half-steps above a given pitch*.
 When using fixed zero, each integer represents that many half-steps above C. From this, we derive the following chart, although if you have already memorized the integers for fixed-zero notation, you can always "reverse engineer" this chart using your knowledge of intervals within the C major scale.